 Fermented salsa is simply salsa (tomatoes, cilantro, garlic, pepper, onion, and salt) that’s been left at room temperature to allow the good bacteria to populate the salsa.

-In more technical terms, fermentation is the breakdown of sugars that turn into natural yeast and bacteria.
+In more technical terms, fermentation is the breakdown of sugars, by the enzymes of microorganisms, that turn into natural yeast and bacterial growth when oxygen isn’t present.
 Veggies are naturally covered in lactic-acid bacteria, so when the veggies are submerged in a salted brine, the good bacteria naturally begins to ferment the food.
 This is the case with tomatoes and other veggies used to make fermented salsa.

 Now, I know you’re probably thinking, “Wait, but won’t the bad bacteria take over and produce awful, rotten salsa?”
 Let’s talk about that…